amgartendev/login-system/README.md

 pip install mysql-connector
 ```

-Setting up the Data Base:
+### Setting up the Data Base:

-This is the database structure:
+This is the database structure, make sure to create all the tables and fields correctly.

 <img src="https://i.ibb.co/g3DQ8Kk/unknown.png" />